 - Work with your real estate agent and attorney to explore additional tactics that could increase the exposure of your property, as well as increase the bids.

-Some Legal Advice
+Some Legal Advice to Sell Your Home

 The best legal advice to follow is hiring a real estate attorney in the beginning of the process.
 Probate can be complex, time-consuming, tedious and overwhelming.
 Having an attorney to help you navigate the rules, regulations and deadlines of probate will simplify and streamline the process, as well as keep you out of any legal hot water.

-Outside of hiring an attorney, ensure that you are following all court timelines and keeping up with all paperwork.
+Aside from hiring an attorney, ensure that you are following all court timelines and keeping up with all paperwork.
 We recommend having a dedicated notebook or folder to keep all paperwork organized and easily accessible.
 One of the first steps in probate is understanding if there is a valid will.
 Note that the probate process will be different depending on whether a legally valid will exists.
 If a will does exist, it makes the process easier.
 However with existing wills, there are a number of reasons that it may be challenged, including any perceived lack of testamentary capacity, existence of an additional will, missing state-mandated provisions, etc. If the will of your loved one is questioned, an attorney can help you iron things out.

 If there is no legally valid will, the estate will be distributed based on the intestacy laws of the state where the property resides.
 Note that intestacy laws vary by state.
 In the case of no will, a probate attorney can assist the administrator of the estate and distribute estate assets according to the state.